VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: -- Algorithm

 \subsubsection{Exploration Step}

-Our \textsc{Explore} procedure consists of three main steps: First, given an explorer, we generate a batch of data by calling an LLM with the prompt characterizing that explorer.
+Our \textsc{Explore} (see Algorithm \ref{alg:explore}) procedure consists of three main steps: First, given an explorer, we generate a batch of data by calling an LLM with the prompt characterizing that explorer.

 We then score each data instance on its marginal gain in volume if it would be added to the anchor set.
 Once again, we rely on the notion of volume of the similarity matrix of a set of items as a measure of diversity (see Algorithm \ref{alg:marginal_gain}).

-If the marginal gain in volume is greater than a specified threshold $\tau$, we add the instance to the dataset ($\mathbf{S}$) and the anchor set $\Phi$ (Line 1-7).
+If the marginal gain in volume is greater than a specified threshold $\tau$, we add the instance to the dataset ($\mathcal{S}$) and the anchor set $\Phi$ (Line 1-7).

 It is important to note that computing the marginal gain of an instance over the entire dataset (which increases in size) is computationally expensive.
-We approximate this by computing marginal gain with respect to instances in the anchor set which is of a fixed size.
+We approximate this by computing marginal gain with respect to instances in the anchor set, which is of a fixed size.
 Next, if we have rejected instances (which we track in the set $\mathcal{R}$), we know that the explorer can be refined with regard to the diversity metric.
 We thus perform prompt refinement using textual gradients to obtain a new set of successor explorers $\mathcal{C}$ (Lines 13-15).